 - Pour cornbread mixture on top of meat in pan

-- Put in a preheated oven at 400 degrees for the amt of time directed on your Jiffy cornbread box until top is golden brown, about 15 minutes to 20 minutes.
+Put in a preheated oven at 400 degrees for the amt of time directed on your Jiffy cornbread box until top is golden brown, about 15 minutes to 20 minutes.
 Serve…top with a bit of cheddar cheese when warm so it melts too…yum.

 When I serve it I like to put a little dollop of sour cream on top of the scoop, and even a few green onions diced if I have them.
 For added flavor add a small can of chiles into your cornbread mixture too!
 YUM!!